 Five for Five

-This spring and fall, Catholic Climate Covenant is asking its member organizations to think about how we can put Laudato Si’ back on people’s radar in observance of the document’s fifth anniversary.
-As part of this effort, ACCU is asking each of its member colleges and universities to do two things:
+In 2020, Catholic Climate Covenant is asking its member organizations to think about how we can put Laudato Si’ back on people’s radar in observance of the document’s fifth anniversary.
+Plans for spring events have been altered in light of the spread of COVID-19, but Catholic colleges and universities may still be able to use their creativity to highlight the importance of Pope Francis's landmark letter:

-- Second, September 1 to October 4 is the period Pope Francis refers to as the "Season of Creation."
-Therefore, we’re formally asking every institution sometime during that period to plant five trees, either on your campus or in your local community in honor of Laudato Si’s fifth anniversary.
+- This fall, September 1 to October 4 is the period Pope Francis refers to as the "Season of Creation."
+Should circumstances permit, we’re asking every ACCU member institution to plant five trees sometime during that period, either on your campus or in your local community in honor of Laudato Si’s fifth anniversary.
 Please use your public relations staff to make your actions broadly known.
 Consider incorporating a moment of prayer into the planting, as well as some quotation from Laudato Si’ itself.
 No doubt many institutions will also see this as an ideal prompt for educational programming on the issue.

 Our campaign’s name is simple: FIVE TREES for FIVE YEARS of LAUDATO SI’